gbv/beaconspec/beacon.md

 * `yearly`
 * `never`

-The value `always` SHOULD be used to describe BEACON dumps that change each time they are accessed.
-The value `never` SHOULD be used to describe archived BEACON dumps.
+The value `always` SHOULD be used to describe link dumps that change each time they are accessed.
+The value `never` SHOULD be used to describe archived link dumps.
 Please note that the value of this tag is considered a hint and not a command.

 The RDF property of this field is